Housing Accelerator Fund

 5. Launch major amendments

-This initiative will provide direct funding to local housing projects through the Capital Grant Incentive Program to create more housing supply in Winnipeg.
+This initiative will provide direct funding to local housing projects through the HAF Grant Program to create more housing supply in Winnipeg.

 Milestones